 This curriculum prepares chaplains and credentialed religious leaders to provide spiritual and emotional care during deployment to disaster sites and within their own communities.
 It is comprised of six four-hour sessions over three days, covering religious literacy and competency, disaster operations, disaster spiritual care, disaster mental health, and self-care for caregivers.

-FEMA’s online IS 100 course on the Incident Command System must be completed prior to this training.
+FEMA’s IS 100 course on the Incident Command System must be completed prior to this training.

 The training is divided into two parts.
 The first, Engaging Faith Communities in Disasters, is a religious literacy and competency course focused on why and how to engage faith communities during disasters and public health emergencies.